Common (dolfinx::common)

 Timer timer("Assembling over cells");

-The timer is started at construction and timing ends when the timer is destroyed (goes out of scope).
-It is also possible to start and stop a timer explicitly by
+The timer is started at construction and timing ends when the timer is destroyed (goes out-of-scope).
+The timer can be started (reset) and stopped explicitly by

 list_timings();